 The most challenging task to do in a business start-up is to choose the perfect technology based on business needs.
-In the course of back-end app development, any mistake while choosing the right database may cost you a heavy deal.
+In the course of backend development services, any mistake while choosing the right database may cost you a heavy deal.
 The apps require a secure database to support the strength of its cloud storage.

 The right choice of a database can be made after analyzing its technical usage and the one that fits the product.
 For this purpose, we will carry out a technical comparison between Firebase and MongoDB to conclude which one wins the battle for the best database.

 It is a real-time engine that provides background connectivity. this acts as an ecosystem for web and mobile app development purposes.
 It meets all the needs of cross-platform applications and also provides back-end mobile app development company India.
 Every change made in the database is stored in Cloud Firestore.

 Features of Firebase:

 - It possesses a database service called Cloud Firestore that provides background connectivity.